tabular-io/lumin/convert-tsdb/README.md

 Use the `--fanout` argument to enable fanout write instead of sorting.
 This will eliminate the sort but will also use more memory, especially if an HFile contains data for many hours.
-Also, fanout could create more files if the source data isn't ordered.
+Also, fanout could create more files if data for the same hour is spread across multiple HFiles.

 Adjust memory, cores, and other Spark settings as needed.